AntoineAugusti/laravel-easyrec/README.md

 [PHP](https://php.net) 5.4+ or [HHVM](http://hhvm.com) 3.2+, and [Composer](https://getcomposer.org) are required.

 To get the latest version of Laravel easyrec, simply require `"antoineaugusti/laravel-easyrec": "~1.0"` in your `composer.json` file.
-You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.
+You'll then need to run `composer install` or `composer update`.

 Once Laravel easyrec is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.